What’s considered a “normal” glucose level?

 Similar results have been found in other studies: one reported that 73% of the “healthy” nondiabetic participants had glucose levels that were above normal in the range of 140-200 mg/dl at some point during the day.

 CGMs can not only give you data on your blood glucose, but they can help you use the data to make changes to your diet and exercise routines.
-Studies have shown that continuous glucose monitoring can be used to characterize an individual’s glucose response to specific foods, and, in turn, predict their responses to other foods.
-This technology has the potential to allow individuals to create personalized meal plans that suit their unique metabolic needs and improve glucose control.
+Studies have shown that continuous glucose monitoring can characterize an individual’s glucose response to specific foods and, in turn, predict their responses to other foods.
+This technology can allow individuals to create personalized meal plans that suit their unique metabolic needs and improve glucose control.

 Why is it unhealthy for glucose levels to be too high (hyperglycemia) or too low (hypoglycemia)?

 Hyperglycemia refers to elevated blood glucose levels.
-This usually occurs because the body is not appropriately removing glucose from the blood; this can happen due to many complex reasons.
+This usually occurs because the body does not appropriately remove glucose from the blood; this can happen due to many complex reasons.
 Elevated glucose levels can damage blood vessels and nerves over time; this can then lead to problems in the eyes, kidneys, and heart, as well as numbness in the hands and feet.
 Very high levels can lead to coma and even death in some cases.
-People with fasting glucose levels that are higher than 100 mg/dl have impaired glucose tolerance and should speak with their healthcare provider.
+People with fasting glucose levels higher than 100 mg/dl have impaired glucose tolerance and should speak with their healthcare provider.